-We believe that the use of landscape improves people’s physical and mental health.
-We promote the important role that well-planned and designed landscapes play in improving public health – and why more investment is needed in this area to prevent ill health before it has the chance to occur.
-This approach would reduce pressure on the public purse.
+Landscape demonstrably improves people’s physical and mental health.
+We promote the important role that well-planned and designed landscapes play in improving public health – and why local and national governments must invest more in green infrastructure as preventative healthcare, reducing pressure on the healthcare system.

 Why public health and landscape is important

-In our position statement ‘Public Health and Landscape: creating healthy places’ (PDF, 0.05MB), we set out five principles we believe create healthy places.
-These are:
+In our position statement ‘Public Health and Landscape: creating healthy places’ (PDF, 0.05MB), we set out the following five principles for healthy places:

 - Healthy places improve air, water and soil quality, incorporating measures that help us to either adapt to climate change or mitigate its impact on us.